shivam-MBZUAI/Templar/README.md

 ## Step 6: (Optional) Pre-download Dataset

-The training dataset (~2 trillion tokens) lives in the cloud and downloads automatically during training.
+The training dataset lives in the cloud and downloads automatically during training.
 However, you can **pre-download** the first two shards (~860GB) to save time later.

 ### What is a "shard"?
 The dataset is split into multiple ~430GB chunks called "shards".
 The system automatically: